NicholasSterling/rust-async/src/chapter_1/closures.md

 ```
 Wait, wat?
 How come a monomorphized `Filter<Range<usize>, <[closure]>>` is the same size as a `Range<usize>`?

-The only way this is possible is if storing our closure costs a whopping 0 byte which.. doesn't seem plausible?
+The only way this is possible is if storing our closure costs a whopping 0 bytes which...doesn't seem plausible?
 Let's take a minute to try and understand what's going on here.

 ### 1.2.b.
 What's a closure, anyway?